Search

 High street banks are far less likely to issue credit to people who were formerly bankrupt, especially in today’s financial market, and especially within the 6 year period where there is a mark on credit history.

 The team at Funding Guru have experience in finding alternative funding solutions for borrowers with less-than-ideal credit histories, as we look at ambitions and vision rather than focusing solely on history.
-If you are currently or formerly bankrupt and are looking for business loans, or just information about how this may affect your future prospects, give us a call and we will be happy to help.
+If you are currently or formerly bankrupt and are looking for secured business loans, or just information about how this may affect your future prospects, give us a call and we will be happy to help.

 AUTHOR